priyadalvi/demo.file/index.md

   - [License](#license)

-# As an administrator, how do I install and configure an owncloud server?
+# As an administrator, how do I install and configure an ownCloud server?

-The ownCloud offer four server installations packages, **Source Packages** , **Minimal Server Package**, **Docker**, and **Linux Distribution Packages**.
+The ownCloud offer four server installations packages, **Source Packages**, **Minimal Server Package**, **Docker**, and **Linux Distribution Packages**.
 Given below is an example to manually install ownCloud on fresh installation of Ubuntu 18.04.
 For more information see, [ownCloud Download Server Packages](https://owncloud.com/download-server/).

 To install and configure ownCloud server, follow the steps below.
 ## Prerequisites and Preparation